Quentin Collins: Quentin I

-The first Quentin Collins is actually the third one shown in the TV series.
+The first Quentin Collins (David Selby) is actually the third one shown in the TV series.
 This version of Quentin was first introduced in episode #1109 in a storyline commonly referred to as the "1840 flashback".

 In the 1840 storyline, Quentin Collins was one of two brothers living at the Gothic mansion known as Collinwood Mansion in the fictional town of Collinsport, Maine.
-Born in 1808, as the favorite son of his mentally troubled father Daniel Collins, Quentin was the head of the Collins Family, and stood to inherit the entire family fortune.
+Born in 1808, as the favorite son of his mentally troubled father Daniel Collins (Louis Edmonds), Quentin was the head of the Collins Family, and stood to inherit the entire family fortune.
 This position brought him into frequent conflict with his scheming brother, Gabriel (Christopher Pennock).
 Quentin was married to a woman named Samantha Drew (Virginia Vestoff), with whom he had a son named Tad (David Henesy).